 Brightest is not always the best

 Insufficient light can compromise safety.
-As a result, many lighting designs focus on light output.
+As a result, lighting designs often focus on light output.
 While light levels are important, poor distribution can create over lighting in some areas and dark patches in others.
-"The conventional wisdom is that more light is better, but from a security standpoint, too much of the wrong kind of light, aimed in the wrong direction, can cause glare." according to Eric Richman, senior research engineer at the U.S. Department of Energy's Pacific Northwest National Laboratory.
+"The conventional wisdom is that more light is better, but from a security standpoint, too much of the wrong kind of light, aimed in the wrong direction, can cause glare," according to Eric Richman, senior research engineer at the U.S. Department of Energy's Pacific Northwest National Laboratory.
 "Moreover, security camera function depends on various lighting factors including uniformity, contrast, light color and intensity.
 No one type of lighting will be best in all situations."
 (Lo Bosco 2012)

 Lighting for safety and security